Why Toddlers Throw Food (And What It Really Means)

 Stop power struggles with your toddler.
 Discover what to say instead of “no” using Montessori-based positive phrases that actually work.

-Separation anxiety at 18 months can feel sudden and intense.
+Separation anxiety often peaks around 18 months — and it can feel sudden and intense.
 One week your toddler happily wanders from room to room.
 The next, they cry the moment you step away.
 They cling to your legs while you try to cook dinner.
 They wake at night calling for you.
-Nursery drop-offs become tearful and exhausting.
-If you’re…
+Nursery drop-offs become…